Skip to Content

 When watering, you can give the soil a good soak until moisture starts running out of the drainage hole in the pot.
 It should be able to drain freely into something like a saucer, after which you can discard the excess.

-For hanging baskets and planters located higher up, it’s handy to use something like a watering wand to help you reach them.
+Tip: For hanging baskets and planters located higher up, it’s handy to use something like a watering wand to help you reach them.

 Fertilizer

 If your herbs are doing well and it’s been a few months since you last repotted them, they might appreciate a little extra boost to keep them going.
-Usually they will show signs of depleted nutrition like yellowing of the leaves (which means they need more nitrogen).

-Lack of phosphorus will show up as purple leaves and potassium is what helps overall health, sizing and flavor.
 A good overall fertilizer with balanced N-P-K should be fine for herbs.
 If you used a lot of good compost in your soil mixture you may not need fertilizer at all.

-If you do think they need some fertilizer help before season’s end, you can use a few slow-release fertilizer sticks, but many gardeners prefer using fertilizer powders that can be dissolved in water.
+If you do think they need some fertilizer help before the season’s end, you can use a few slow-release fertilizer sticks, but many gardeners prefer using fertilizer powders that can be dissolved in water.

 Unless it stays warm year-round where you live, your herbs probably won’t need any fertilizer during winter, as they’ll be mostly dormant.